Niksha36/FEFU_market/README.md

 4) Secure payment processing

-6)Responsive design for mobile and desktop
+6) Responsive design for mobile and desktop

 # Technologies Used
 **Frontend:** HTML, CSS, JavaScript